jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ROLLBACK
 ```

 As you can see from the logs, a **ROLLBACK** was emitted at the end.
 This marked the of the transaction.
 An automatic rollback occurs when a connection is closed after use, to ensure that the connection is 'clean' for its next use.

-> ##### Test Your Understanding
->
-> Try building and running the other queries yourself, and see the logs to understand what's happening behind the scenes.
-{: .block-tip }

 ## Parameter Binding

-We might want to select specific rows, or insert some data to the table.
+We may want to select specific rows, or insert some data to the table.
 The `Connection.execute()` function can accept parameters called [**bound parameters**](https://docs.sqlalchemy.org/en/20/glossary.html#term-bound-parameters).
 We indicate the presense of parameters in the `text()` construct by using colons, such as `:customer_id`.
-We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`; for example,
+We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`; for example:

 ```py
 conn.execute(